chinh7/slate/source/payment.md

   please wait until you can do the call again.
 ```

-Quoine Payment API provides a simple REST API that allows merchants to received payments via Bitcoin.
+Quoine Payment API provides a simple REST API that allows merchants to receive payments via bitcoin.
 <br><br>
-Note that with our Payment System, although buyers pay with Bitcoin merchants always receive the payment in their exact quoted amount and currency, eliminating Bitcoin's volatility factor.
+Note that with our Payment System, although buyers pay with bitcoin merchants always receive the payment in their exact quoted amount and currency, eliminating bitcoin's volatility factor.

 # 1. Authentication